U.S. flag

 Solution

-To decrease a facility’s expenditure of anesthesia gases, providers can lower their fresh gas flow during an anesthetic.
+Providers can lower their fresh gas flow during general anesthesia to decrease a facility's anesthesia expenditure and promote value-based care.
 This approach is completely safe for patients and reduces risks of surgical site infections caused by hypothermia.
 This solution can be easily taught through methodical, clear, and consistent education.
-Through an educational approach, pro ...
+Through an e ...
 See more

 Files